Please see our Computing Areas page for general information about

 Where can I save large files?

-You can use a USB key or burn DVDs on the systems in the library; discs and keys can also be purchased at the
+You can use a USB key or burn discs on the systems in the library; keys and discs can also be purchased at the

 CUMC IT Service Desk on the 2nd floor of the library.

 For larger files you can save them to your personal Student Network Drive, or in the Hammer Building public labs you can use the shared network folder, also known as the S: drive.

 To save a file to a network drive: